bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-11-newsletter.md

   prior release.
-The release also improves pathfinding, improves [watchtower][topic watchtowers] support, enables [batch][topic payment batching] funding of new channels, among several other features and bug fixes.
+The release also improves pathfinding, improves [watchtower][topic watchtowers] support, enables [batch][topic payment batching] funding of new channels, among several other features and bug fixes. {% assign timestamp="27:33" %}

 - [BDK 0.29.0][] is a release of this library for building wallet applications.
-It updates dependencies and fixes a (likely rare) bug affecting cases where a wallet received more than one output from miner coinbase transactions.
+It updates dependencies and fixes a (likely rare) bug affecting cases where a wallet received more than one output from miner coinbase transactions. {% assign timestamp="28:35" %}

 ## Notable code and documentation changes